Moe-Ara/Fullstack-web-app/README.md

   <h3 align="center">Full-stack web app using react and flask</h3>

   <p align="center">
-    A project for educational purposes
+    A project for educational purposes.
+(Still in developement and might contain several bugs)
     <br />
   </p>
 </div>